ONLY 2 SPACES LEFT

 We’ve created the Grand Tour of Slovenia for a small group with all the best sites the country has to offer, in a safe and secure way.

 Assuming most of you are unfamiliar with this area, our itinerary is a bit more descriptive than usual.
-Most days are half-day programs with other-wise free time.
+Most days are half-day programs with otherwise free time.

 Jacob-Riglin.jpg

-Thur.
-Sept.
-19 Day 3: Ljubljana (BL*) Relaxed breakfast and then visit of the National Gallery of Slovenia with included guided tour and introduction to Slovenian art, highlighting Slovenian impressionism.
-Then an easy paced city tour with culinary stops in Ljubljana’s historical city center.
-You can expect a mix of Mediterranean, Central European, and Balkan flavors as well having a good idea of the best restaurants in the city.
+Friday, September 17,Day 3: Ljubljana (BL) We will have breakfast and then visit the National Gallery of Slovenia with a guided tour and introduction to Slovenian art, highlighting Slovenian Impressionism.
+Then it’s onward for an easy-paced city tour with culinary stops in Ljubljana’s historical city center.
+You can expect a mix of Mediterranean, Central European, and Balkan flavors and will get a good idea of the best restaurants in the city.
 Slovenia was awarded the official title European Gastronomic Region of 2021.
-Afternoon and evening are free for you to explore the town on your own.*Lunch” is replaced by light tastings on the city tour.
+Afternoons and evenings are free for you to explore the town on your own.
+Lunch is replaced by light tastings on the city tour.

-Sat.
-Sept.
-21 Day 5: Ljubljana – Bled (BD) Spend your day with a local guide.
+Sunday, September 19,Day 5: Ljubljana to Bled (BD) 10:00 After breakfast, have your bags in the lobby ready for our private transport to Bled, where we will spend our day with a local guide.
 A short ride brings us to the shores of the beautiful glacial lake of Bled surrounded by the Julian Alps, characterized as an escape for those searching for peace and fresh mountain air.
-To step back in time, we will visit the typically medieval gothic Bled castle built on 130 m (426 feet) high cliff.
-We visit the tiny island of Lake Bled with a Pletna, a traditional wooden row boat.
-In the island’s church, you can ring a bell of wishes, a tradition possibly 500 years old.
-Free time for lunch.
-In the evening visit a typical Alpine village for an ultimate Slovenian dining experience, dance to the sounds of Avsenik music and enjoy the unique atmosphere ion a restaurant known by accordion lovers worldwide.
+Stepping back in time, we will visit the typically medieval gothic Bled Castle built on a 130-meter-high cliff (426 feet).
+We will visit the tiny island in Lake Bled with a pletna, a traditional wooden rowboat.
+In the island’s church, you can ring a bell for your wishes, a tradition possibly 500 years old.
+There is free time for lunch.
+In the evening, we will visit a typical Alpine village for an ultimate Slovenian dining experience, dance to the sounds of Avsenik music and enjoy the unique atmosphere at a restaurant known by accordion lovers worldwide.

-Sun.
-Sept.
-22 Day 6: Bled – Bohinj – Bled (B)This day we explore the heart of Slovenian Alps, driving deeper into Triglav National Park and and on through delightful alpine villages and pastures to the biggest Slovenian lake – Bohinj.
-A beautiful hike along the shores to the village of Ukanc and then ascend to the third most visited attraction in Slovenia, Savica waterfall.
-Fed by the waters from the Valley of the Triglav Lakes that flow to it through a horizontal cave tunnel.
-Free time for lunch in a mountain hut in a natural setting.
-In the afternoon visit of the Shepherds Museum designed to experience a way of life in this area.
-Drive back to Bled and evening at leisure.
+Monday.
+September 20, Day 6:Bled to Bohinj.
+After breakfast in Bled, we will explore the heart of Slovenian Alps by driving deeper into Triglav National Park and on through delightful alpine villages and pastures to the biggest Slovenian lake—Bohinj.
+We will take a beautiful hike along the shore to the village of Ukanc and then ascend to the third most-visited attraction in Slovenia, the Savica waterfall.
+It is fed by the waters from the Valley of the Triglav lakes that flow through a horizontal cave tunnel.
+There is free time for lunch in a charming mountain hut.
+In the afternoon, we will visit the Shepherds Museum to experience the rustic way of life in this area.
+Then it’s back to Bled and an evening of leisure.

-Tues.
-Sept.
-24 Day 8: Bled – Kobarid – Piran (B) Today we immerse ourselves in western Slovenia: the emerald river, the Socha valley and the breathtaking views over the Julian Alps.
-Our first stop will be in Kobarid, After a lunch break, we cross Napoleon’s bridge in an easy trek (1.5 miles) visiting the Kozjak waterfall guarded by a stony amphitheater.
-Drive to Slovenian coast to reach the town of Piran.Piran is a captivating mix of old and new.
-The historic centre, ringed by the city’s ancient walls, displays Venetian architecture alongside modern art galleries and boutiques.
+Wednesday, September 24, Day 8: Bled to Kobarid to Piran (B) Today we immerse ourselves in western Slovenia: the emerald river, the Socha valley and the breathtaking views over the Julian Alps.
+Our first stop will be in Kobarid.
+After a lunch break, we will cross Napoleon’s bridge in an easy trek (1.5 miles) visiting the Kozjak waterfall guarded by a stony amphitheater.
+We will then drive to the Slovenian coast to the town of Piran, a captivating mix of old and new.
+The historic center is ringed by the city’s ancient walls, displaying Venetian architecture alongside modern art galleries and boutiques.
 The town's charming streets, lined with cozy cafes and restaurants, invite visitors to stroll and soak up the atmosphere.
 It’s all very romantic as well.
-Short orientation walk and evening at leisure.
+We will have a short orientation walk and an evening at leisure.

 horses-originate-from-Slovenia.jpg

-Thur.
-Sept.
-26 Day 10: Piran – Lipica – Postojna – Maribor (B) Morning departure to Lipica, a stud farm and home to almost 400 Lipizzan horses, nourishing a tradition of over 400 years.
-Then a visit to the number one attraction in Slovenia, – Postojna—also known as the Queen of caves.
-Entering by an open cave train, this adventure leads to a system of chambers, halls, and passages festooned with countless well-lit stalagmite and stalactite formations —a photographers dream.
+Friday.
+September 26, Day 10: Piran to Lipica to Postojna to Maribor (B) After breakfast, we depart to Lipica, a stud farm and home to almost 400 Lipizzan horses, nourishing a tradition of over 400 years.
+Then we will visit to the number one attraction in Slovenia, Postojna, alsoknown as the Queen of Caves.
+Entering by an open cave train, this adventure leads to a system of chambers, halls, and passages festooned with countless well-lit stalagmite and stalactite formations—a photographers dream.
 You will hear about Slovenia’s most unusual creature fondly referred to as a human fish.
-Drive to Maribor, Slovenia’s second largest city.
-Maribor is a home of the oldest – 400 years old – vine in the world.
-Perhaps take a lovely stroll through this city of wine, friendly people, great sights, and monuments.
-Evening at leisure.
+Enjoy free time for lunch in Postojna.

 Fotka-Maribor-SourceJostGantar.jpg